qiuxintao101/cobra/docs/tutorials.rst

   - ``cistrome_toolkit``: cistrome toolkit analysis giggle plot for each of the cluster
   - ``motif``: motif analysis result fo reach of the cluster

- In the previous part, cluster 1 exhibits to be the peaks significantly upregulated in the 96h and 120h samples.
+ In the previous part, cluster 3 exhibits to be the peaks differentially upregulated in the 96h and 120h samples.
 The motifs significantly enriched in these peaks are shown below:

  .. figure:: ./tutorial_figures/3_cluster_motif_120.png
-      :scale: 40 %
+      :scale: 30 %
       :alt: case 3 cluster motif
       :align: center